onwongjan2002/CKA-Certification-Course-2025/Day 28/README.md

-# Day 28: Kubernetes ConfigMaps and Secrets | CKA Course 2025
+# Day 28: Kubernetes ConfigMaps & Secrets Explained with Demos | CKA Course 2025

 ## Video reference for Day 28 is the following: